periph/gohci/README.md

 ### Can you add support for `gd`, `glide`, etc?

 If there's enough interest, I'm open to adding support for more tools.

+### What about when the device dies?

+Micro computers tends to be unstable, so monitoring is recommended, even for a one-off solution.
+A good option is to setup https://uptimerobot.com which has a free plan with 50 monitored sites pinged at a 5 minutes interval.
+It supports sending SMS via common email-to-SMS provider functionality.